Learning the meanings of function words from grounded language using a visual question answering model: Evaluating function word knowledge using semantic probes

 \subsection{Semantic probes}

 Each semantic probe is a set of existential questions based on a simple template that contains one of our function words of interest.
 Models must know the meaning of the relevant word to answer probe questions correctly, otherwise, we would expect performance to be at or below chance on probe questions overall.
 Each question is associated with an image from the CLEVR validation image set that satisfies any implied presuppositions.
 Example image-question pairs from each probe are presented in Figure \ref{fig:probe-ex}.
-The probes are an out-of-distribution generalization task for the models, since the questions are all based on unseen templates, though they are all composed of words which are part of the CLEVR vocabulary and show some similarities with existing CLEVR question templates.
+The probes are all based on unseen templates, though they are all composed of words which are part of the CLEVR vocabulary and show some similarities with existing CLEVR question templates.

 For each probe, given the template, we created the set of questions such that we iterate through every possible combination of referents in the CLEVR universe, allowing us to abstract away any difficulty answering questions that may be due to other content words.
 For each question, we then identified all the images in the validation set that met its presuppositions.
 If there were more than 10 such images we randomly sampled 10 of them.
 Figure \ref{fig:probe-deriv} illustrates this procedure.
+In the rest of this paper, we will use the capitalized version of a word to refer to its respective semantic probes, for example, AND will refer to the semantic probe for the word \textit{and}.

 \paragraph{AND - OR} probes templates are `Are there $X$s that are $\alpha$ \textbf{and} $\beta$?' and `Are there $X$s that are $\alpha$ \textbf{or} $\beta$?', where $X$ is a referential expression (e.g. gray sphere, metal thing, big cylinder, cube) and $\alpha, \beta$ are properties (e.g. purple, small, metal).
-As previously mentioned, the probes iterate through every possible referent combination, where a referent is noun (thing, sphere, cylinder, cube) optionally preceded by a modifier referring to its color, material or size\footnote{There is an exception for the noun `thing' in the case of BEHIND - IN FRONT OF and MORE - FEWER probe templates which obligatorily requires a modifier.}.
+As previously mentioned, the probes iterate through every possible referent combination, where a referent is noun (thing, sphere, cylinder, cube) optionally preceded by a modifier referring to its color, material or size.
 These templates do not have any presuppositions, so 10 images were randomly sampled for each one, totalling 15,600 image-question pairs in each probe.

 For the AND probe, questions which were paired with images that contained at least one $X$ that was both $\alpha$ and $\beta$ -- $(\alpha \land \beta)$ -- had `yes' as their correct answer, while questions where this requirement wasn't met in the image had `no' as their answer.